Day One 2 supports two backup methods—local and iCloud device—and one method for sync—Day One Sync.

 The following backup methods are available:

 - iCloud Device Backups.
-Restore your phone using iCloud device backups which will keep your Day One 2 data intact and all your preferences preserved.
+Restore your phone using iCloud device backups which will keep your Day One data intact (text and photos) and all your preferences preserved.
 Learn more: Backing up Day One data to iCloud

 - Restore from local Day One backups.
 These would be useful if you accidentally removed data and wanted it back, or if something got messed up.
 It's basically a way to roll back to an earlier point.
 These are not meant for restoring data from a different device or after a device has been restored/erased.
 Learn more: Backups in Day One (2.x).
 Please read the guide carefully when choosing this option.